mousemke/style-crawler/README.md

 Installation
 ------------

-`npm i` should work, but currently there's an issue (that admittedly i just havnt gotten to look at) about injecting a file into the nighmare instance.  it's a relative path, but demands that style-crawler be the master module, so for now i suggest you skip `npm i` and instead:
+`npm i style-crawler` should work, but currently there's an issue (that admittedly i just havnt gotten to look at) about injecting a file into the nighmare instance.  it's a relative path, but demands that style-crawler be the master module, so for now i suggest you skip npm and instead:

 ```
     git clone git@github.com:mousemke/style-crawler.git